John Eckland

-John Ellis Eckland (born 1942) is a former CIA Alternative Energy Analyst, and pioneer of early renewable energy efforts in the 1970s and 1980s.
+John Ellis Eckland (born 1942) is a former CIA Alternative Energy Analyst, and pioneer of early renewable energy efforts during the 1970s and 1980s.
 He was the founder and president of the now-defunct Fayette Manufacturing Corporation, a Fortune 500 company.

-He is the 1979 recipient of the Arthur S. Flemming Award for Excellence in Government Service and the first member of the CIA to receive this recognition.
+In 1979, he received the Arthur S. Flemming Award for Excellence in Government Service, becoming the first CIA member to be honored with this recognition.
+Eckland earned a degree in economics from Tulane University.
+He joined the CIA as an alternative energy analyst, eventually resigning to establish the first commercial wind farm in the United States on the Altamont Pass in central California.

 Early life and personal life

 John was the second of three sons of Stockton natives; Ellis E. Eckland, an engineer and Yardley Moore Eckland, artist.
 He was raised in the nearby farming community of Linden, and attended Linden High School, class of 1960.
 After being awarded the Bank of America scholarship prizes in Science and Mathematics, he attended Tulane University, earning a degree in economics.
 He has a Master's in Economics and started a doctoral program at the University of Florida but dropped out before completion.

 While attending Tulane, he met Susan H. Weinfield, a graduate student at the School of Social Work.
 After a brief courtship, they married February 21, 1965.